-Join Jess Chadwick for an in-depth discussion in this video Reuse shared HTML markup with layouts, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Reuse shared HTML markup with layouts, part of Learning ASP.NET Core MVC.

 - [Instructor] Navigate around the Explore California site…a little bit and notice how every single page…contains the same common sections,…such as the header, footer,…and even the left sidebar section of the page.…This is a great thing,…as it gives a consistent look and feel throughout the site.…However, it's really painful to change…each instance of those common elements…across all pages in the site.…Luckily, ASP.NET Core MVC allows us to define…special Razor pages whose sole purpose it is…to define this common layout…and render content from individual pages…inside of this layout.…

 These type sort of Razor pages are referred to as layouts,…and they're a great candidate…to live in that shared Views folder we saw…ASP.NET Core MVC looking for earlier.…To demonstrate how they work, let's create…the new Shared folder under the Views folder.…Then, I'll make a copy of our index.cshtml page…into this new Shared folder and rename it _Layout.cshtml.…Now, there's nothing special about the underscore…or the layout in this file name.…

 - Creating a new project